krblackwell/krblackwell.github.io/docs/python/01-foundations/01-print.md

     This is all nested within triple quotes.
-    But I can nest "double quotes" within the triple quotes
+    But I can nest "double quotes" within the triple quotes.
     Don't you see my single quote?
     'But this is fine here too'
-    "Keep up with the Jones's" if you want to use quotes
+    "Keep up with the Jones's" if you want to use quotes.